sanjitkumar28/Namaste-React/L1/notes.md

 2. The React element is just a JavaScript object that describes the DOM element in memory.
 During the rendering process, React converts the React element to the actual DOM element.

-3. ReactDOM is the middleman that renders the React element in the browser
+3. ReactDOM is the middleman that renders the React element in the browser.

+4. Call createRoot to create a React root for displaying content inside a browser DOM element.